android-coco/litaotao.github.io/_site/files/cfa (1).md

-1. use BS to assess a firm's liquidity and solvency, and the ability to make distributions to shareholders. liquidity is the ability to meet short-term obligations, solvency is the ability to meet long-term obligations.
+1. the balance sheet can be used to assess a firm's liquidity and solvency, and the ability to make distributions to shareholders. liquidity is the ability to meet short-term obligations, solvency is the ability to meet long-term obligations.
 2. current assets: cash and other assets that will likely be converted into cash or used up within one year or one operating cycle. it reveals information about the operating activities of the firm.
 3. current liabilities: obligations will be satisfied within one year or one operating cycle.
 4. working capital = current assets - current liabilities, less may indicate liquidity problem, more indicate inefficient use of assets.
 5. noncurrent assets: opposite to current assets, it provide information about the firm's investing activities, which form the foundation upon the firm operates.
 6. noncurrent liabilities: provides the firm's long-term financing activities.
-7. 2 BS formats: ***classified BS*** and ***liquidity-based BS***.
-8. current assets: 流动资产
+7. current assets: 流动资产
    1. cash and cash equivalents: short-term, high liquid investments, are considered financial assets, are reported on the BS at amortized cost or fair value.
    2. marketable securities: financial assets that are traded in a public market.
    3. accounts receivable: are reported at net realizable value, which is based on estimated bad debt expense.
    4. inventories: goods held for sale to customers or used in manufacture of goods to be sold. manufactring firms separately report inventories of raw materials, work-in-progress and finished goods.
    5. other current assets: amounts that may not be material if shown separately, examples include prepaid expenses and deferred tax assets.
-9. inventories: under IFRS, it's reported at the lower of cost or net realizable value; under GAAP, it's reported at the lower of cost or market.
-10. current liabilities: 流动负债
+8. current liabilities: 流动负债
    1. accounts payable 应付账款: also trade payable, amounts the firm owes to suppliers for goods or services purchased on credit.
    2. notes payable and current portion of long-term debt: 应付票据和当期该偿还的长期负债
    3. accured liabilities: also accured expenses, 应记费用, are expenses that have been recognized in the income statement but are not yet contractually due. include taxes payable, interest payable, wages payable and accrued warranty expense.
    4. unearned revenue: 未实现营收，预收收入，also known as unearned income, deferred revenue or deferred income, is cash collected in advance of providing goods and services.
-11. Non-current assets: 非流动资产, property, plant and equipment ( PP&E ), under IFRS, PP&E can be reported using ***cost model*** or ***revaluation model***, under GAAP, only the ***cost model*** can be used.
+9. Non-current assets: 非流动资产, property, plant and equipment ( PP&E ), under IFRS, PP&E can be reported using ***cost model*** or ***revaluation model***, under GAAP, only the ***cost model*** can be used.
    1. investment property
    2. intangible assets
    3. goodwill: the excess of purchase price over the fair value of the identifiable net assets acquired in a business acquisition.
    4. financial assets: financial instruments are measured at historical cost, amortized cost or fair value.
    5. trading sercurities: also known as held-for-trading securities, are reported on BS at fair value, and the unrealized gains and losses are recognized in the IS.
 Derivative instruments are treated the same as trading securities.
    6. available-for-sale securities: debt and equity that are not expected to be held to maturity or traded in the near term, it's reported on the BS at fair value, but any unrealized gains and losses are not recognized in the IS, are reported in other comprehensive income as a part of shareholders' equity.
-12. ***Financial Assets***: hold-to-maturity securities, trading securities, available-for-sale securities;
+10. Non-current liabilities: 非流动负债
-13. long-term financial liabilities: include bank loans, notes payable, bonds payable and derivatives.
+11. long-term financial liabilities: include bank loans, notes payable, bonds payable and derivatives.
-14. deferred tax liabilities: amounts of income taxes payable in future periods as a result of taxable temporary differences.
+12. deferred tax liabilities: amounts of income taxes payable in future periods as a result of taxable temporary differences.
-15. owers' equity: residual interest after subtracting an entity's liabilities. includes contributed capital, preferred stock, treasury stock, retained earnings, non-controlling interest, and accumulated other comprehensive income.
+13. owers' equity: residual interest after subtracting an entity's liabilities. includes contributed capital, preferred stock, treasury stock, retained earnings, non-controlling interest, and accumulated other comprehensive income.
     1. contributed capital:
     2. preferred stock: can be classified as debt or equity, perpetual preferred stock that is non-redeemable is equity, preferred stock that calls for mandatory redemption in fixed amounts is debt.
     3. noncontrolling interest: minority interest
     4. retained earnings:
     5. treasury stock: reacquired by the issuing firm but not yet retired, it reduces stockholders' equity.
     6. accumulated other comprehensive income: aggregates net income and certain special transactions that are not reported in the income statement but that affect stockholders' equity.
-16. liquidity ratios:
+14. liquidity ratios:
     1. current ratio = current assets / current liabilities
     2. quick ratio (acid test ratio) = ( cash + marketable securities + receivables ) / current liabilities
     3. cash ratio = ( cash + marketable securities ) / current liabilities
-17. solvency ratios:
+15. solvency ratios:
     1. long-term debt-to-equity = long-term debt / total equity
     2. total debt-to-equity = total debt / total equity
     3. debt ratio = total debt / total assets